Best Software

 Why Sales Teams Love It

-• Drag-and-drop builder: Create proposals visually
+• Drag-and-drop builder: Create proposals visually without design skills or technical knowledge

-• Content library: Reusable blocks and templates
+• Content library: Reusable blocks and templates so reps are not starting from scratch every time

-• CRM integrations: Native Salesforce, HubSpot, Pipedrive
+• CRM integrations: Native Salesforce, HubSpot, and Pipedrive connections that pull deal data automatically

-• Payments: Collect payment at signing
+• Payments: Collect payment at signing so there is no gap between "yes" and revenue

 Sales-Specific Features